 What is the average cost of health insurance in Ohio?

-Health insurance rates and plans in this report were compiled from the Centers for Medicare & Medicaid Services government website.
-ValuePenguin, using the Public Use Files (PUF), calculated averages by metal tier, family size and county to understand the health insurance marketplace within Ohio.
-Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this dataset may not appear.
+Health insurance rates and plans in this report were compiled from the Centers for Medicare & Medicaid Services (CMS) government website.
+ValuePenguin, using the public use files (PUFs), calculated averages by plan tier, age, family size and county to understand the health insurance marketplace within Ohio.
+Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this data set may not appear.